spacetelescope/jwst/docs/jwst/associations/overview.rst

 called the :ref:`Association Pool <asn-pool>`, and a set of rules found in an :ref:`Association Registry <asn-registry>`, the generator groups the exposures into individual :ref:`associations <association>`.
-These associations are then used as input to the Level3 calibration steps to perform the transformation from exposure-based data to source-based, high(er) signal-to-noise data.
+These associations are then used as input to the Stage 3 calibration steps to perform the transformation from exposure-based data to source-based, high(er) signal-to-noise data.

-In short, Level 2 and Level 3 associations are created running the :ref:`asn_generate <asn-generate>` task on an :ref:`Association Pool
+In short, Stage 2 and Stage 3 associations are created running the :ref:`asn-generate` task on an :ref:`Association Pool
 <asn-pool>` using the default :ref:`Level 2` and :ref:`Level 3
 Association Rules <level3-asn-rules>` to produce :ref:`level2-associations` and :ref:`level3-associations`.